gemstation/gemforge-docs/commands/deploy.md

 ## Custom scripts

 If you wish to run custom scripts during the deployment process, then this can be accomplished using [hooks](../configuration/hooks.md).
 Hooks are custom scripts written in a language of your choice which execute pre- and/or post-deployment.

-See the section on [verifying your contracts on Etherscan](../development/etherscan.md) for an example of hooks in action.